Conviva/conviva-js-agent-tracker/README.md

 <details>
 <summary><b>Client ID Synchronization</b></summary>

-When using multiple Conviva JavaScript ECO SDK instances across different environments (e.g., subdomains of the same customer or mobile apps embedding webviews), the Client ID may not be shared automatically.
+When using multiple Conviva JavaScript Agent SDK instances across different environments (e.g., subdomains of the same customer or mobile apps embedding webviews), the Client ID may not be shared automatically.
 To ensure consistency, the SDK provides the following advanced APIs for manual synchronization.
 These APIs are intended for developers who require fine-grained control over Client ID management across multiple instances.

 Use Cases: